MalinMnnikk/hammurabi/README.md

 ## Motivation

 There are **millions of pages of law** - constitutions, statutes, regulations, case law, and interpretive decisions - with which citizens are expected to comply.
 This mass of material is logically complicated, difficult to contextualize, and based on an inaccessible vocabulary.
-Aside from the ethical issues caused by this complexity, it is grossly inefficient as an information system.
-The capital required for someone to understand a legal right or obligation is a wasted resource that creates drag on individual, corporate, and social progress.
+Aside from the ethical issues caused by this complexity, it is inefficient as an information system.

 Though not often thought of this way, **law is inherently computational**.
 It is a set of algorithms that prescribe how various computations are to be carried out.
 What is my standard (tax) deduction?
 Am I eligible for family and medical leave?
 On what day did I become liable for unemployment taxes?
 Determinations such as these are like mathematical functions: given various inputs, they produce corresponding outputs.